mdozmorov/Jobs_notes/README.md

 ### Interview

+- Chan, Dalen, Christina M. Fitzsimmons, Mariana D. Mandler, and Pedro J. Batista. “[Ten Simple Rules for Acing Virtual Interviews](https://doi.org/10.1371/journal.pcbi.1009057).”
+PLOS Computational Biology 17, no. 6 (June 24, 2021) - 1) Keep it professional; 2) Test the technology; 3) Prepare the location; 4) Be an interviewer and an interviewee; 5) Keep a familiar routine, and pace yourself; 6) Communicate clearly, ask for clarification; 7) Embrace Murphy's law; 8) Connect with university's students/environment; 9) Send Follow-up e-mails; 10) Imagine the future.
+Primarily for students/postdocs.
+Table 1 - questions you'll be asked and can ask.

 - [Questions to ask on an academic job interview, Dartmouth](https://graduate.dartmouth.edu/student-support/career-services/interview-practice-techniques/interviewing-academic-job)

 - [Notes on interview questions, for faculty and postdoc positions.
 By Lauren Gatto](https://lgatto.github.io/interview-questions/)